esnitkin914/Comparative_Genomics/day2_afternoon/README.md

 <details>
   <summary>Solution</summary>

+**Dont run this exercise, we already rand and placed the MLST results in ariba/data/mlst_typing.**

 Steps:
 1. Check if you have an MLST database for your species of interest using `ariba pubmlstspecies`.
 2. Download your species MLST database.
 You can look at the manual or run the command `ariba pubmlstget -h` to help figure out how to download the correct MLST database.
 I would suggest downloading it to the `data` directory.